Érik Pimentel

-Érik Alan Pimentel Benavides (born 15 May 1990), also known as El Puma, is a Mexican professional footballer who plays as a centre-back for USL Championship club Rio Grande Valley.
+Érik Alan Pimentel Benavides (born 15 May 1990), also known as El Puma, is a Mexican professional footballer who plays as a centre-back.

 Club career

 A homegrown player, Pimentel debuted in the Apertura 2011 tournament on 24 July 2011 as a starter in a match against Querétaro in which América won 2–1 at the Estadio Azteca.

 On 27 April 2021, Pimentel joined USL Championship side Rio Grande Valley FC ahead of the 2021 season.